TeamTopologies/Team-Shape-Templates/README.md

 | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | ![Book shapes example](resources/Book%20shapes%20example.png) | ![Recreated book shapes example](resources/Recreated%20book%20shapes%20example.png) |

 - The X-as-a-Service interaction is a grey triangle instead of two white bars joining the two teams.
-The reason for the difference here is two-fold, firstly the shape defined in the book does not indicate the direction of the interaction being provided, the point of the triangle now determines this.
-Secondly, the shape representing the X-as-a-Service interaction in the book was very difficult to re-create in a number of different diagramming tools, using a simple triangle makes this much easier.
+The reason for the difference here is two-fold.
+First, the shape defined in the book does not indicate the direction of the interaction being provided; the point of the triangle now determines this (the triangle points towards the "customer" in the relationship).
+Second, the shape representing the X-as-a-Service interaction in the book was very difficult to re-create in a number of different diagramming tools; using a simple triangle makes this much easier.
-- The Collaboration interaction is a parallelogram instead of a hatched square - recreating the hatching in different diagramming tools was problematic so this was changed to use a parallelogram
+- The Collaboration interaction is a parallelogram instead of a hatched square.
+Recreating the hatching in different diagramming tools was problematic so this was changed to use a parallelogram.
-- The Facilitation interaction mode is a plain circle instead of a circle with dots - recreating the dots in different diagramming tools was problematic so this was changed to use a circle
+- The Facilitation interaction mode is a plain circle instead of a circle with dots.
+Recreating the dots in different diagramming tools was problematic so this was changed to use a circle.

 ## Available Team Shapes